adityam/linux-blog/content/post/tale-of-two-eink-notebooks.md

 Another nice feature on the A6X is that I can either add a new page before or after the current page.
 On Max3, I can only insert a new page after the current page.
-However, Max3 is really really quick in inserting a page, while A6X is slow.
+However, Max3 is really quick in inserting a page, while A6X is slow.
 So much so, that it fakes a page insert but then displays a pop-up saying "Insert new page" which takes about a second or two to disappear.
 Furthermore, on Max3, the button to insert a new page is right on